 In accordance with Section 215.34(2), Fla.
-Stat., if a check or other draft is returned to the Department for collection, the Department must add to the amount of the check or draft a service fee of Fifteen Dollars (\$15.00) or Five Percent (5%) of the face amount of the check or draft, whichever is greater.
+Stat., if a check or other draft is returned to the Division for collection, Recipient shall pay to the Division an additional service fee of Fifteen Dollars (\$15.00) or Five Percent (5%) of the face amount of the returned check or draft, whichever is greater.